Brazil still in love with iconic strip

 "Brazil is our best-selling national federation kit and we've seen a great response to the kits we introduced this year for World Cup.
 Brazil's victory in the opening game will hopefully add to that feelgood factor and momentum," said Brooks.

-"The yellow jersey is so recognizable, it's an icon in its own right in world football."
+"The yellow jersey is so recognisable, it's an icon in its own right in world football."

 (Editing by Ed Osmond)